Girl in Gold Boots: Home media

 In 2001, Image Entertainment released the Region 1 DVD of Girl in Gold Boots.
 This version is now out-of-print.
 In 2007, a Region 0 DVD of the movie was released by Alpha Video.

 Appearance on MST3K

 Girl in Gold Boots was obscure for many years after its release, until it featured as a Season 10 episode of Mystery Science Theater 3000.
-Apparent skips in the print used in the television program led to some amusing continuity problems, including a scene in a diner in which Buz suddenly appears in his seat next to Michele and Critter as if he teleports in during their conversation.
+Apparent skips in the print used in the television program led to some continuity issues, including a scene in a diner in which Buz suddenly appears in his seat next to Michele and Critter during their conversation.

-One DVD release (from MMI Image Entertainment, using a print from Geneni Film Distributing Company), shows the scene without the unintentional "teleport" skip but has its own continuity breaks, suggesting two different prints of the original film were used.
+One DVD release, from MMI Image Entertainment, using a print from Geneni Film Distributing Company, shows the scene without the diner continuity issue but has its own continuity breaks, suggesting two different prints of the original film were used.

 Soundtrack

 Nearly half of the songs in this music-laden movie, including the title song, were written by singer-songwriter and sound engineer Chris Howard, who appears as himself and is backed by a band called "The Third World" in the credits (not to be confused with the reggae band Third World).
 One scene features bongo player Preston Epps, who had achieved some fame a decade earlier with his 1959 pop hit, "Bongo Rock".
 In fact, Epps is listed in the opening credits as "that Bongo Rock man."